A two-dimensional delta symbol method and its application to pairs of quadratic forms: Bounds for quadratic exponential sums

 We now move on to bad pairs $\uc$.
 In this case, the matrix $M_\uc$ is singular and therefore the last diagonal entry $\rho_s=0$ in the Smith normal decomposition of $M_\uc$ as stated before.
-We also have where as before $\x'$ denotes the projection of $\x$ onto the hyperplane $\y_s\cdot\x=0$. \begin{lemma}[Good primes for bad $\uc$] Let $\uc$ be bad.
+We also have where as before $\x'$ denotes the $s-1$ dimensional vector by deleting the $s$-th entry of $(S^{-1})^T\uu$. \begin{lemma}[Good primes for bad $\uc$] Let $\uc$ be bad.
 Then for a good prime $p$, we have $S_{p^k,\uc}( \uu)$ vanishes unless $p^k\mid ((S^{-1})^T\uu)_s$, and we have